breezy-team/breezy/README.txt

 Licensing
 ---------

-This plugin is (C) Copyright Canonical Limited 2008 under the GPL Version 2.
+For copyright and licensing details of the exporters, see the relevant files in the exporters/ directory.

+Otherwise this plugin is (C) Copyright Canonical Limited 2008 under the GPL Version 2 or later.
 Please see the file COPYING.txt for the licence details.